metalisai/AnimLib/README.md

 ## What is this?
 This is a WIP application to programmatically create animations.
-It's not very user friendly right now, so I wouldn't recommend using it yet.
+It's not very user friendly or well documented, so I wouldn't recommend using it yet.

-The main use case is creating visualizations with 2D vector graphics, but it's intended to support 3D as well.
+The main use case is creating visualizations with 2D vector graphics, but it's intended to support 3D triangle meshes as well.
-I started working on this years ago and occasionally come back to it every now and then.
-It's still very incomplete/buggy and probably needs a major refactor.
-The initial version was very different from what it is now.
-I've lost interest in the project and I didn't see any reason to keep it private, so I decided to put it up on github.
+The animations are written in C# and compiled into a .dll plugin that the application can load.

+The current development goal is getting the animation engine to a point where it can cover most of the use cases I have in mind.

 [Some example renders.](https://blog.tammearu.eu/animlib/)